 WTF is an ETF?

 Essentially, ETFs are a one-stop-shop for diversified investing.
 ETFs can be bought and sold through an online brokerage account exactly how you’d buy shares in a single company.
 ETFs track indexes or groups of assets, for example, the top 200 companies on the Australian Stock Exchange (ASX).

 There is a huge number of ETFs listed on the ASX that you can buy yourself.
 ETFs track all kinds of indexes, in Australia and internationally.
 They also track industries such as banking, energy, healthcare, consumer staples, telecommunications as well as property, bonds, currencies, commodities and precious metals.
 Unlike managed funds, they don’t require a huge initial investment.
-Managed funds generally require upwards of $5,000 to start and they have much lower fees.
+Managed funds generally require upwards of $5,000 to start and they have much higher fees.

 “Stock picking is difficult, hoping to make big bucks trading individual stocks is a bit like gambling and is a risky approach to investing.
 Buying and holding stocks in individual companies lacks diversification, if you buy Telstra or Woolworths your money is very concentrated, you’re not spreading your risk.
 We use ETFs because they give clients a diversified investment to entire markets, asset classes and geographical regions so you’re not just confined to Australian shares.”
 Chris Brycki, founder and CEO of Stockspot.

 In case you don’t know, Warren Buffett is pretty much the guru of the investment world.
 As CEO of conglomerate Berkshire Hathaway, he is known for his finance savvy as well as his philanthropy.
 He’s done so well with his investments over the years, that whatever Warren does, others follow.